Fact Sheet: Omar Khadr, child “soldier”

 On July 27, 2002, fifteen-year-old Omar was rendered unconscious and blinded in one eye, when the U.S. Army Special Forces carried out a four hour bombardment on the compound where he was staying.
 When found in the rubble – unarmed and severely wounded – Omar was shot in the back by a U.S. soldier, leaving huge exit wounds in his upper left chest. “(He’s) missing a piece of his chest and I can see his heart beating”, wrote a U.S. officer in a subsequent written account of the events.

 Later, a leaked Department of Defense Criminal Investigation Task Force report revealed that the U.S. military had doctored the field report to implicate Omar in the death of a U.S. Delta Force soldier (disguised in Afghan clothing) and erased evidence that a U.S. grenade had caused the soldier’s death.
-The military not only denied that the soldier had been killed by friendly fire, but also hid information that Omar had been shot in the back at close range and another survivor executed.
+The military not only denied that the soldier had been killed by friendly fire, but also hid information that Omar in the back at close range another survivor executed.

 Illegal capture and imprisonment